socrata/socrata-py/README.md

 # socrata-py
-Python SDK for the Socrata Data Management API
+Python SDK for the Socrata Data Management API.
+Use this library to call into publishing and ETL functionality offered when writing to Socrata datasets.

 <!-- toc -->